jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/REST/Microsoft Graph OAuth/Configuring OAuth for MS Graph/Using the OAuth configuration in a Jigx solution.md

     location: header
     required: true
     type: string
-    value: microsoft.OAuth #Use manage.jigx.com to define credentials for your solution
+    # Use manage.jigx.com to define credentials for your solution.
+    value: microsoft.OAuth
 ```

 2\. **Add a jig** that uses this function.